OpenDataDSL/website/src/pages/features/ai-assistants.md

 					<li>"My API call is returning a 403 error—what's wrong with my authentication?"</li>
 				</ul>
 				<p>The Integrate Assistant bridges OpenDataDSL with your broader technology ecosystem, enabling seamless data flow between platforms and empowering your team to build connected workflows.</p>
+		        <a href="/features/ai-conversations-integrate">View real user conversations with the integrate assistant</a>
 			</div>
 		</div>
 	</div>